Saruniks/auth0-spa-rust/README.md

 opens issue in github.

 This crate provides auth0-spa-js wasm-bindgen imports for some functionality.

-Also, this crate includes opinionated yew implementation of auth0-spa-js.
+Also, this crate includes opinionated yew implementation of auth0-spa-js (cargo feature "auth0-yew").

 # Run tests